arne314/typstar/README.md

 4. See comment 4 above at Excalidraw

 ### Anki
-0. Typst version `0.12.0` or higher is required
 1. Install [Anki](https://apps.ankiweb.net/#download)
 2. Install [Anki-Connect](https://ankiweb.net/shared/info/2055492159) and make sure `http://localhost` is added to `webCorsOriginList` in the Add-on config (should be added by default)
 3. Install the typstar python package (I recommend using [pipx](https://github.com/pypa/pipx) via `pipx install git+https://github.com/arne314/typstar`, you will need to have python build tools and clang installed) \[Note: this may take a while\]